Finesse of “Backlog Refinement Meeting”

 One good first-order ordering technique from the lean canon is the Design Structure Matrix. , Make a matrix each of whose axes are labeled with the PBIs, putting an “X” in the cells where there is a dependency between items:

 Then sort the matrix so that it is a lower-left diagonal matrix.
 That is, you pull the last responsible moments forward — you never defer them.
 Such was the original, pre-XP sense of the phrase “last responsible moment” ().
 If it is a lower-left diagonal matrix, then every item will come after all of those on which it depends.
-Further, pulling these decisions forward leads the team to dive into the associated work, which will flush out emergent requirements and increase the level of insight into the problem being solved.
-The passage of time alone is no guarantee that any new insights will come along: the item actively must be taken into design for emergent requirements to become evident.
+Further, pulling these decisions forward leads the team to dive into the associated work, which will flush out emergent requirements and increase the level of insight into the problem at hand.
+The passage of time alone is no guarantee that any new insights will come along: the team must actively take an item into design and implementation to make emergent requirements appear.

 Deal with hard external dates using common sense.
-If the matrix cannot be sorted then there is a circular dependency and the items should be investigated with more scrutiny.
+If it is impossible to sort the matrix then there is a circular dependency and the team should review the items with more scrutiny.
 In the worst case, the team may combine two mutually dependent items into a single, larger item.

 With the fundamental dependency constraints in hand, use the remaining ordering freedom to optimize market alignment and value opportunities.
 Knowing the Development Team’s forecasts of relative costs, and the anticipated value the item will generate at the time of delivery, you can adjust the ordering of items to optimize value.
 Just changing the order of a given set of items can often double the realized value.

 Work as diligently as possible to bring each PBI (near the top of the backlog) in line with the Definition of Ready.